-Understanding customer behavior, attitudes and the on-stage and off-stage is essential to a successful customer journey map – otherwise, all you have is a process flow.
-If you just write down the touchpoints where the customer is interacting with the brand, you’re typically missing out up to 40% of the entire customer journey.
+Understanding customer perspective, behavior, attitudes and the on-stage and off-stage is essential to successfully create a customer journey map – otherwise, all you have is a process flow.
+If you just write down the touchpoints where the customer is interacting with your brand, you’re typically missing out up to 40% of the entire customer journey.

 There is no single customer journey.
 In fact, there are multiple.
 The best experiences combine multiple journeys in a seamless way to create a continuous customer lifecycle as outlined below.

 The step by step process of mapping the customer journey begins with the buyer persona.